Gloucester Agricultural Society

 CANCELLATION OF THE CONTRACT FOR ANY REASON 60 DAYS PRIOR TO THE FAIR WILL RESULT IN FORFEITURE OF ALL MONIES/DEPOSITS PAID.

-Cheques will be accepted for payment, prior to July 15th, 2017.
-Make them payable to; Gloucester Agricultural Society 2149 Hubbard Crescent, Ottawa ON K1J 6L3
+Cheques will be accepted prior to July 15th, 2018, payable to; Gloucester Agricultural Society 2149 Hubbard Crescent, Ottawa ON K1J 6L3

 A $25.00 fee will be applied to all NSF cheques.